Semugeshi/AntiHunter-Command-Control-PRO/.github/SECURITY.md

 ## Reporting a Vulnerability

-1. **Email** `security@antihunter.dev` with the subject line `AHCC SECURITY REPORT`.
+1. **Open a private advisory draft** from the repository’s [GitHub Security Advisories](https://github.com/TheRealSirHaXalot/AntiHunter-Command-Control-PRO/security/advisories) page or send a direct message via the repository owner’s GitHub profile (`@TheRealSirHaXalot`) with the subject line `AHCC SECURITY REPORT`.
 2. Include the details listed in the section below so we can reproduce the issue quickly.
-3. If you prefer encrypted communication, request our PGP key in your initial email or open a private GitHub security advisory draft and reference this policy.
+3. If you prefer encrypted communication, request our PGP key through the GitHub profile message and we will establish an encrypted channel.
 4. We aim to acknowledge new reports within **3 business days** and provide a triage status or mitigation plan within **7 business days**.
 Complex issues may take longer; we will keep you updated.
 5. Please do **not** publicly disclose, blog, or share proof‑of‑concept code until we confirm a fix is available or we mutually agree on a disclosure date.